ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/flink/setup_nexmark.md

   ```console
   sudo apt install maven
   ```
-- Environment Variables:
-  (The following environment variable should be set on every node for the Flink and Nexmark scripts)
+- Environment Variables - the following environment variable should be set on every node for the Flink and Nexmark scripts:

   ```console
   # JAVA_HOME: points to the directory of your JDK installation.
   export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-arm64